open/close all folders

 - Psychosomnium.
 Everyone has really big, rectangular heads on tiny bodies; one character even looks like they should, by all logic, fall over from the sheer proportional weight of their cranium.

-- The original Mega Man series.
+- The original Mega Man (Classic) series.
 Apparent when it reached its 7th installment, especially by comparison with Mega Man X.

 - And mimicked in the doujin RosenkreuzStilette.